SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Configuration_Files/Endpoint.md

   any exception during a request (for example, a connection refusal, the remote host being unreachable, an HTTP 5xx response that cannot be recovered, or any other error from the backend), the middleware will transparently retry the same request against the backup endpoint.
-The backup's JSON is loaded independently, so the backup may point to a completely different server, API type, model, and even its own `backupEndpointName` to chain further — for example, `General-Endpoint` -> `General-Backup-Endpoint` -> `General-Second-Backup-Endpoint`.
+The backup's JSON is loaded independently, so the backup may point to a completely different server, API type, model, and even its own `backupEndpointName` to chain further: for example, `General-Endpoint` -> `General-Backup-Endpoint` -> `General-Second-Backup-Endpoint`.
 Cycles are detected;
   if a chain loops back on itself (e.g., `A` -> `B` -> `A`), the request is aborted with a clear error.
-Any backend exception — including connection errors and request timeouts — triggers failover.
+Any backend exception, including connection errors and request timeouts, triggers failover.
 To avoid prematurely switching away from slow local models that legitimately take many minutes to respond, the backend read timeout is configured generously, so a model that is still generating is not cut off mid-response.
 (This is distinct from the concurrency slot-wait timeout, which does not trigger failover.)
-For streaming requests, failover is only possible before the first token is sent to the client — once any part of the response has been streamed, the original failure is reported rather than retried against a backup.
+For streaming requests, failover is only possible before the first token is sent to the client; once any part of the response has been streamed, the original failure is reported rather than retried against a backup.
 * **Data Type**: `string`
 * **Required**: No